Did you miss the renewal deadline? Apply for reinstatement.Read more

 Click here to read the Practice of Registered Nursing Regulation

 The current version of the bylaws was approved at the 2021 AGM, and were confirmed at the 2022 and 2023 AGMs.

 In Manitoba, registered nursing has been a self-regulating profession since 1913.
 Self-regulation means the government, on behalf of the public, grants a professional group the privilege and responsibility to regulate themselves.

 RNs understand registered nursing better than anyone else so it simply makes good sense for the public to have professionals regulate themselves, as long as they do so in the public interest.
 Regulatory bodies such as the College are required to act in the public interest.

 Public participation in our decision-making processes is necessary to ensure that the profession remains accountable to society at large.
 Public representatives sit on the College’s council and on all legislated committees.
 The participation of individual RNs, government, employers, educators, other professional groups and the public is essential for responsible self-regulation.

 The Registered Nurses Act

 The Registered Nurses Act is no longer in effect.
-It was the legislation that set out the College’s legal authority to regulate RNs until May 31, 2018.
+It was the legislation that set out the College’s legal authority to regulate RNs until May 31, 2018, when the College became governed under the RHPA.
 Click here to review The Registered Nurses Act.